irmoralesb/DataScience/pages/statistics/charts/dot_plot.md

 * Simple - Show few data, for instance: min/max and where are located the most of the observations
 * Small size

-## Help us Answer Questions like:

-1. What is the average movie runtime?
-2. Are there any outliers?
-3. How spread out are the movie runtimes?
-4. What is the shape of the runtime distribution?

 ## Core R Library